 I was delighted to participate in the 4th European Conference on Industrial Engineering & Operations Management (IEOM) last month.
 The theme of this cycle was “Road to Resilient Manufacturing and Logistics”.
 Over the 4 days of the conference, there were more than 90 presentations, 11 competitions, and 6 discussion panels.
 It was truly an outstanding event!

-My presentation titled “Benchmarking in Supply Chain and Logistics” was on the Global Supply Chain and Logistics session.
+My presentation titled “Benchmarking in Supply Chain and Logistics” was in the Global Supply Chain and Logistics session.
 The presentation focused on helping organisations to conduct a Best Practice Benchmarking project utilising BPIR.com.
 Below I will share the key points of the presentation with some elaboration on the stages of TRADE Benchmarking methodology.

-There is a number of Benchmarking methodologies, we use the TRADE Benchmarking methodology.
+There is a number of Benchmarking methodologies, we use the TRADE Benchmarking Methodology.
 The methodology and its associated certification system provides a proven approach to pursue and implement best practices leading to long-term cultural change and leading-edge processes, practices and performance.
 TRADE is focused on the exchange (or “trade”) of information and best practices to dramatically improve the performance of processes, goods and services.
 The name of TRADE reminds users to develop strong two-way relationships with other organisations (the benchmarking partners) in order to share or trade information and best practices for mutual benefit.
 The methodology consists of five stages.

 Stage 1 Define your objective: What do you want to achieve by the end of the project?